Scale modelling articles, reviews, and galleries by Ade Hill

 In any good quality artists’ oil range, every colour is clearly categorised according to its important characteristics, including opacity and the number of pigments which each colour comprises.
 The model paint brands don’t provide this crucial information.

 A note about colour names.
 Obviously, artists' paints are not usually named to reflect intended usage, so you won't find anything called Track Rust or Engine Grime.
-We all know that such naming schemes are calculated to make us buy more colours, even those which look remarkably alike… You just need to get used to choosing colours rather than names.
+We all know that such naming schemes are calculated to make us buy more colours, even those which look remarkably alike once they’re in your hand.
+You just need to get used to choosing colours rather than names.

 Density